 Or you can have the worst-case scenario of your chickens escaping into the neighboring yard landing on your neighbors’ well-tended turf and deck railings.
 You can have them trespassing into your fenced vegetable garden or even more dramatically be exposed to the ever-looming threats of dangerous predators.

-Speaking from the chicken connoisseur's perspective, whichever the case, you’ll need an insider tip or two to keep your feathery friends out of trouble.
+Speaking from the chicken connoisseur's perspective, whichever the case, you’ll need an insider tip or two on how to stop chickens from flying over fences and keep them out of trouble.

 How High Can Chickens Fly?